Mother-of-the Bride & Groom: What to Wear

 The bride may be the star, but you are best supporting actress.
 You should not be dressier than the bride, but you are a featured member of the celebration.
 Wear something a little extra special.

-WHAT TO WEAR *(Since some of the items displayed in this article may no longer be available, we are linking you to the current page of designers where you will find similar fashions. )
+(Since some of the items displayed in this article may no longer be available, we’re linking you to the designer’s current page, where you’ll find similar fashions. –editor)

 The elegance of Carole Middleton’s MOB dress suit outshone the royal dames.
 Her wool coatdress trimmed in satin and the matching silk shantung day dress were designed by Catherine Walker.
 The luxe fabrics, decorative embellishments and classic, but feminine, cut made it perfect for an afternoon urban wedding.

 If you choose to wear a bag at the reception, rather than lock it up in the bridal suite, keep it small.
-The large reflective pyramid-shaped beads add festive punch to this clutch handbag by BCBGMAXAZRIA, $118, Lord & Taylor.
+The large reflective pyramid-shaped beads add festive punch to this handbag, Lulu Square Stone Clutch by BCBGMAXAZRIA, $138.

 For an an afternoon wedding that is not formal, a sheath in an elegant fabric is a classic that can easily be dressed up with MOB/MOG-worthy accessories.

 Once the date, time and venue have been decided, ask your daughter if she would like to shop with you for this major mother/daughter bonding experience.
 If logistically that doesn’t work, do not commit to a dress without her approval.
 She might have a few ideas of how she would like you to appear.